SGDInstitute/apollo/content/collections/pages/sgdinstitute/queer-policy.md

         content:
           -
             type: text
             text: 'The Ford School and their production partner, Michigan Media, are providing the streaming for this event.
 We are committed to accessibility and want our event to accommodate your full participation.
-Using the form linked below, please let us know as early as possible about any accommodations we can help facilitate.'
+Using the email linked below, please let us know as early as possible about any accommodations we can help facilitate.'
       -
         type: set
         attrs:
-          enabled: false
           values:
             type: buttons
             buttons: